 In the United States, marijuana is the most commonly used illicit substance.
-Use of the drug is widespread among young people, and research finds the earlier a person uses marijuana, the more likely they are to develop dependence and become addicted.
-Addiction to marijuana is possible when a person struggles to stop using it, even though it causes problems in their life.
+The use of the drug is widespread among young people, and research finds the earlier a person uses marijuana, the more likely they are to develop dependence and become addicted.
+Marijuana addiction is possible when a person struggles to stop using it, even though it causes problems in their life.
 If you or someone you love suffers from a dependence on cannabis, our marijuana addiction treatment program can help.
 Call 844.470.0410 today to learn more about our substance abuse treatment programs.

 What Is Marijuana?

-Marijuana is the dried flower, stems or leaves from the Cannabis sativa or Cannabis indica plants.
+Marijuana is the dried flower, stems, or leaves from the Cannabis sativa or Cannabis indica plants.
 Both plants contain the powerful, mind-bending chemical delta-9-tetrahydrocannabinol, or THC.
-Because of the psychoactive and euphoric effects of marijuana use, it has the potential for abuse and addiction.
+The psychoactive and euphoric effects of marijuana use have the potential for use and addiction.

-While marijuana has proven useful for treating medical symptoms like pain, inflammation, muscle control and more, it’s still considered an illegal controlled substance on a federal level.
+While marijuana has proven helpful in treating medical symptoms like pain, inflammation, muscle control, and more, it’s still considered an illegal controlled substance on a federal level.
 But, as more medical and recreational marijuana shops open across the country, more people will have access to a variety of forms and potencies of marijuana.

 More research is needed to determine the exact consequences of long-term marijuana use.
-However, prolonged use can lead to negative effects, especially if regular use started at a young age.
+However, prolonged use can lead to negative effects, especially if regular use begins at a young age.

-Many teenagers believe marijuana is harmless because it’s “natural.”
-Yet this thinking is clearly misinformed because other harmful, illicit substances come from natural plant sources, like cocaine and heroin.
+Many teenagers believe marijuana is harmless because it’s natural, but this thinking is flawed.
+After all, other harmful, illicit substances come from natural plant sources, like cocaine and heroin.
 Still, over 70 percent of high school students view smoking marijuana as harmless.

-If a person smokes marijuana as a teen, it can lead to problems with learning, concentrating and studying.
+If a person smokes marijuana as a teen, it can lead to problems with learning, concentrating, and studying.
 Furthermore, teen brains are still developing, and smoking marijuana can stunt development, lower IQ, decrease motivation and prevent a person from reaching their full potential.
 We offer an adolescent addiction treatment program that helps teens who are addicted to marijuana and other substances.

 When people use marijuana at a young age, they may unknowingly subject themselves to several hidden health risks.
 The potentially harmful physical effects of marijuana use can include:

-The effects of marijuana can cause a person to show the following signs and symptoms of abuse:
+The effects of marijuana can cause a person to show the following signs and symptoms of use:

-Marijuana use becomes a problem when a person makes using it their top priority.
-They may neglect responsibilities at home, work or school in favor of using or obtaining marijuana.
+Marijuana use becomes a problem when people make using it their top priority.
+They may neglect responsibilities at home, work, or school in favor of using or obtaining marijuana.
 They may come home smelling like marijuana smoke, take too long to respond to text messages or phone calls, own various marijuana paraphernalia and appear absent-minded or distant when around family and friends.

 Is Marijuana Addictive?

 One in 11 people who use marijuana develop an addiction.
-Data suggests that 30 percent of people using marijuana suffer from what’s called a marijuana use disorder.
-In 2015, around four million people met the criteria for a marijuana use disorder, which becomes an addiction when using drug interferes with daily living.
+Data suggests that 30 percent of people using marijuana suffer from a marijuana use disorder.
+In 2015, around four million people met the criteria for a marijuana use disorder, which becomes an addiction when using drugs interferes with daily living.

-Those who use marijuana before the age of 18 are likely to develop a dependence on marijuana, which can lead to addiction.
+Those who use marijuana before the age of 18 are likely to develop a dependence on marijuana, leading to addiction.
 Dependence means a person will experience withdrawal symptoms when they are not smoking or ingesting marijuana.

 Symptoms of marijuana withdrawal include: